Q: How does the dairy industry affect the environment?

 A: While many point fingers at almonds for being water-intensive, cows’ milk is the larger water culprit.
 It takes approximately 384 liters of water to produce one liter of almond milk.
 (5) On the other hand, one liter of cows’ milk requires 1,016 liters.
 (5) Ninety-eight percent of this water includes the crops used to feed the cows, but it also accounts for the water cows drink and the water used to clean barns and dairy equipment.
 (16) Even if almonds are more water-intensive than other alternative milks, it’s still a far more sustainable choice compared to cows’ milk.

 Almonds—and other crops used to make plant milk—also do not contribute to massive water pollution, as dairy does.
-A dairy of just 200 cows can produces as much nitrogen sewage as a town of 5,000-10,000 people.
-(18) Considering that some of the largest dairys in the US house over 15,000 cows, this sewage is increasingly difficult to manage.
-(17) The manure collects in vast open-air lagoons where even the smallest amount of runoff can contribute to fresh water pollution for both humans and animals.
+A dairy of just 200 cows can produce as much nitrogen sewage as a town of 5,000-10,000 people.
+(18) Considering that some of the largest dairies in the US house over 15,000 cows, this sewage is increasingly difficult to manage.
+(17) The manure collects in vast open-air lagoons where even the smallest amount of runoff can contribute to freshwater pollution for both humans and animals.
 You won’t find enormous, stinking pools of almond waste near an almond farm.

 Q: What is dairy’s impact on land use?